-- cedures in handling, operating, and maintaining tools and machinery; handling materials; tective equipment; maintaining a safe work area; and handling hazardous materials and - workplace and employability skills, including communication, awareness of diversity, roblem-solving, time management, and teamwork. - careers available in the field and investigate their educational requirements and ing skills including resume-writing and interviewing. - safe, legal, responsible, and ethical use of information and technology tools specific to - and Technical Student Organization (CTSO) to increase knowledge and skills and to d teamwork. - infection control techniques as defined by the Centers for Disease Control and Prevention (CDC) and The Joint Commission guidelines.
+Incorporate safety procedures in handling, operating, and maintaining tools and machinery; handling materials; utilizing personal protective equipment; maintaining a safe work area; and handling hazardous materials and forces.
+2. Demonstrate effective workplace and employability skills, including communication, awareness of diversity, positive work ethic, problem-solving, time management, and teamwork.
+Foundational 3.
+Explore the range of careers available in the field and investigate their educational requirements and demonstrate job-seeking skills including resume-writing and interviewing.
+Standards 4.
+Advocate and practice safe, legal, responsible, and ethical use of information and technology tools specific to the industry pathway.
+5. Participate in a Career and Technical Student Organization (CTSO) to increase knowledge and skills and to enhance leadership and teamwork.
+Demonstrate effective infection control techniques as defined by the Centers for Disease Control and Prevention (CDC) and The Joint Commission guidelines.